 2. Clinical latency:

-The acute stage is followed by the clinical latency stage that can last from three years to eight years on average.
+The acute stage is followed by the clinical latency stage which can last from three years to eight years on average.

 - Weight loss